Application Method: how the application was processed into the system. Did it come through Apply with Zip, Apply with Indeed, etc.

 Candidate Source: the original source of the candidate.
 The application source may be different with future applications from that candidate - i.e. they first applied from a job on ZipRecruiter, but then they found a job on Neuvoo a couple weeks later - Candidate Source would be Zip, application source for the second app would be Neuvoo.

 Channels: groups of sources and mediums that are put together to paint a broad picture of how your traffic got to your site.
 Examples: direct, organic search, email, referral, etc.

-Cost/Apply: The cost of each application, as based on the cost of your job board and number of applications.
+Cost/Apply: The cost of each application, as based on the cost of your Career Portal and number of applications.

 Deliveries: any posts that successfully posted to a service.
 (If 1 post went out to linkedin, twitter, facebook… that would be 3 deliveries.)

 Earned Value: This is a weighted average based on the platform, post content and activity.
 This is a number we estimate it would take for a paid campaign to get this visibility.

 Inbound Links: Inbound links are links on other web pages that direct customers and search engines to your web page.

 Career Portal Conversion Rate: How many people viewed the job and then actually applied, and how does that compare to the previous time period.